Has A Traumatic Experience Affected Your Ability To Feel Safe And In Control?

 There are three categories of trauma: acute, developmental, and complex.
 Acute traumas, such being in a warzone or surviving a natural disaster, are generally the most readily recognized causes of PTSD.
 Developmental traumas (child neglect, household dysfunction, or growing up with verbally or emotionally abusive parents, etc.), meanwhile, are more prevalent and cause problems in a person’s development, such as insecure attachments and an unhealthy sense of self.
 Lastly, there is complex trauma, which usually results from multiple acute traumas and/or developmental traumas.
 Complex traumas often cause extreme emotional dysregulation and can even lead to changes in one’s personality.

 In addition to individual trauma, trauma can also be collective.
-Those of us in the African-American community are exposed to both personal and systemic racism on a regular basis.
-Between race-based police violence and microaggressions in the workplace and the school system, discrimination only adds to the traumatic stress we already face.
+Those of us in marginalized communities are exposed to both personal and systemic racism and discrimination on a regular basis.
+Bias, community violence and microaggressions in the workplace and the school system, discrimination only adds to the traumatic stress we already face.

 Therapy Can Help You Eliminate The Emotional Impact Of Trauma